Anuja2512/Answering_Machine/README.md

   4. pip install pywhatkit
   5. pip install pyjokes

+You can do this easily by running `pip install -r requirements.txt`

 ### Note: If anyone is getting error in installing pyaudio
       Do this in the terminal:
       1. pip install pipwin